-The device as well as the ancillary equipment M4 are run internally by a computer and can be operated as a full-ranked member in intranets and LANs, or can be directly interfaced with a PC.
+The device is run internally by a computer and can be operated as a full-ranked member in intranets and LANs, or can be directly interfaced with a PC.

 In order to do this, the operating software supplied must be installed on the designated PC.
 The files needed for the installation of the operating software "trace_mon" are stored in the device's data memory and can be accessed via an internal device website.